auth0/nextjs-auth0/README.md

 npm run build
 ```

-Additionally you can also run tests:
+Additionally, you can also run tests:

 ```sh
 npm run build:test # Build the Next.js test app